Case Study: School Cleaning Key To Student Infection Control

 Contributed by Kaivac.

-Due to the pandemic, the importance of professional cleaning has never been more clear.
-Keeping schools, offices, and other facilities hygienically clean can stop the spread of disease.
+The importance of professional cleaning has never been more clear than it is today.
+Creating and maintaining proper cleaning protocols will keep schools, offices and other facilities hygienically clean and will stop the spread of disease.

 School administrators determined that an investigation was necessary into how the school was being cleaned.
 Here is what was uncovered:

-·The crew was not following “best practices” when it came to cleaning surfaces; further, “store-bought” cleaning solutions were used instead of professional cleaning solutions.
+• The crew was not following “best practices” when it came to cleaning surfaces.
+Further, “store-bought” cleaning solutions were being used instead of professional cleaning solutions.

-· The crew was not changing gloves and towels frequently enough.
+• The cleaning crew was not changing their gloves and towels frequently enough.

-Analyzing this case study, Matt Morrison, a cleaning industry veteran and communications manager for Kaivac, explains how cleaning could have spread this virus.
+Analyzing this case study, Matt Morrison, communications manager for Kaivac, explains how cleaning could have spread this virus.
 According to Morrison:

-· Because these are preschoolers, they were likely sitting and touching the floor throughout the day.
-“If the floors are soiled with contaminated mops, this is very likely how [the virus] is spreading.”
+• Because these are preschoolers, they were likely sitting and touching the floor throughout the day.
+“If the floors are soiled by contaminated mops, this is very likely how [the virus] is spreading.”

-The lessons from this study are key to stopping COVID-19.
-While the coronavirus is primarily passed from person to person through the air, we also know the virus can live on surfaces for hours, even days.
-This makes the proper cleaning of surfaces crucial in halting the spread of the disease.
+The lessons from this study are key to stopping the spread of viruses.
+While many viruses are primarily passed from person to person through the air, we also know viruses can live on surfaces for hours, even days.
+This makes the proper cleaning of surfaces crucial in halting the spread of various diseases.